elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_channel_setup.md

 Now that we're working at the intersection of Elm and Phoenix, it's good to keep in mind that things are still rapidly changing in the community.
 There's no "official" client to hook up Elm and Phoenix yet.
+Although the libraries and techniques tend to change, it's also good to keep in mind that the overall concepts in Elixir and Elm both tend to stay the same.
+In other words, the material in this chapter is subject to change as new integration techniques become standard practice, but the concepts we're using to build our application will still be useful even as things change.

 ## Channels